 As the skilled trades have evolved over the years, so has training.
 Today’s era of training involves game-based online simulations to guide students and professionals in understanding everything from complicated building codes to electrical wiring sequences and beyond.
 Learning can now be done at the users’ convenience and provide more immediate assessment to a learner, employer, or certifying body.

 Simulations go beyond the book to teach Code in an experiential, visual manner.
 This is especially important for learners that need to translate code provisions into hands-on application.

-This is critical for new tradesmen or inspectors new to visually assessing homes, explains Vanessa Myers, Sr. Product Manager at Cengage.
+This is critical for new tradesmen or inspectors new to visually assessing homes, explains Vanessa Myers, former Sr. Product Manager at Cengage.

 “When physical buildings are used for training, providing variability in the Code violations is time-consuming and expensive.
 With these simulations, we’re delivering the next generation of Code training.
 There’s nothing else like it on the market,” says Myers.
 “The trades are looking for new ways to entice workers and inspectors.
 Cutting-edge training solutions like this are one way to do that.”

 “The residential code simulation training is the cutting edge digital training for professionals at all levels.
 It is the closest thing available to actual and hands-on field training experience.”